 Saying much has changed since the days before our Information Technology era will be an understatement.
 When e-mails appear on the scene, interoffice and foreign communication take dramatic changes.
 More can be communicated in a much shorter time frame and replies take several minutes, not several days.
 Electronic messaging is directly in competition with telegraph companies, people are increasingly using telegram services especially when more computers appear at home.
 When officers were able to buy computers for thousands of dollars, word processing replaced typewriters and typists into a thing of the past.
 At the scene now, is the data entry and order entry specialist.

 Information Technology has and is changing the way companies communicate and do business.
 A leaner and more efficient business.
 Technology companies are looking for ways to make systems and processes more efficient.
 People who have personal computers can access their office computers from home and business can hold online conferences to communicate with their offices abroad, without having to leave their local offices.
 The ability to send instant messages to workers’ desktops saves time and managers can get instant replies to help in the decision-making process.
+For example, the use of chat API & in-app messaging as a service – Agora.
 The workplace is not only global but also easily accessible by employers and employees.
 The location of your office is no longer important, it’s local now because of the implementation of technology and the way we use this technology to communicate.

 When technology companies find newer and better methods to communicate, the methods used today save companies and people hundreds and thousands of dollars and these savings will surely be missed if the use of existing technology is disrupted.